MJoergen/nexys4ddr/dyoc/Episodes/ep19_-_C_Runtime/README.md

 cpu/datapath.vhd.
 Furthermore, I've removed the CIC module and the file mem/cic.vhd, since that was just for testing purposes in the previous episode.
 Additionally, writing to the ROM is removed as well.

+## Runtime library
+The startup code references a number of function, e.g. zerobss and copydata.
+These functions are implemented elsewhere.
+I've chosen to use the existing runtime libraries provided by the cc65 toolchain.
+This runtime library depends on the platform.
+The platform we're building is basically a bare-metal platform, no features other than keyboard input and VGA output (both yet to be implemented).
+Therefore, we copy the default library from cc65/lib/none.lib to prog/none.lib.
+This library contains several useful functions, including zerobss and copydata, as well as functions to support the cc65 ABI.

+It also contains a version of the startup code crt0.s, that must be replaced by our own.
+This is taken care of in lines 22-31 of Makefile, where we make our own copy of none.lib and modify the copy.